TomfromBerlin/Debian-Pihole-Unbound/README.md

 Type `127.0.0.1#5335`in the field Custom1 (IPv4).

-Now you can restart your Raspberry Pi.
+Now the Raspberry Pi can be restarted.

 But one last thing needs to be done: the router needs to know that it is no longer responsible for DNS resolution.
-You can achieve this by setting the IPv4 address of the local DNS in your router to the IP address of the Raspberry Pi.
+This can be achieved by setting the IPv4 address of the local DNS in your router to the IP address of the Raspberry Pi.

 To do this click on the button IPv4 Settings in the lower right corner.